yashmadan123/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

 5. Click on the **Create** button to deploy a model which you will be playing around with as you proceed.

 > **Note**: Each Azure OpenAI model is optimized for a different balance of capabilities and performance.
 We'll use the **3.5 Turbo** model series in the **GPT-3** model family in this exercise, which is highly capable for language understanding.
-This exercise only uses a single model, however deployment and usage of other models you deploy will work in the same way.
+This exercise only uses a single model, however, deployment and usage of other models you deploy will work in the same way.

   **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps: